The term 'electric commerce' (e-commerce) refers to a business model that allows companies to buy and sell goods over the internet.

 The funding works by having a lender purchase stock from your business and repayment is made when the stock is sold on.
 How much funding you can access depends on the type of stock you are looking to release cash against, and whether it is basic raw materials, work in progress or finished goods, ready for sale.

-Once you have been trading for a few years, funding can become easier to obtain and your priority may be to take advantage of new opportunities as soon as they emerge.
+Once you have a trading track record, funding can become easier to obtain and your priority may be to take advantage of new opportunities as soon as they emerge.

-Unsecured loans provide sums from a few thousand pounds upwards, and they can be provided in a matter of days - or even in hours in the case of smaller loans.
+Unsecured loans provide sums from a few thousand pounds upwards (we have funders that can over £1m+ lending facilities), and they can be provided in a matter of days - or even in hours in the case of smaller loans.

 They are simple to arrange and the lender will make their decision based on a number of factors, including the credit rating of your business.
 Unsecured loans can be arranged over a period of time to suit you, often between 1 and 60 months.
 Remember, the lender will expect a personal guarantee from you and your partners and co-directors, which will mean that you would be required to make the repayments if your business could not.